opnsense/docs/source/manual/how-tos/caddy.rst

 * Press **Save** and **Apply**

-With the `Matcher` `NOT TLS SNI`, the `Client Hello` of the TLS traffic is analyzed.
+With the `Matcher` `not SNI`, the `Client Hello` of the TLS traffic is analyzed.
 When the `Client Hello` includes either of `*.example.com` or `*.opnsense.com`, the traffic will be sent to the default `HTTP Handlers`, where the configured `Domains` and `Subdomains` can receive and reverse proxy it.

 All other `TCP/UDP` traffic will be streamed to the chosen socket (Upstream Domain and Upstream Port).
 Since we chose multiple upstreams and a health check, two servers can load balance all requests.
+The load balancing is just an example, and not necessary for the `not SNI` matcher to work.

 ..
-Tip:: If there are domains inside `*.example.com` that should be routed to a different upstream, just create an additional TLS SNI Route for them.
-It will automatically match before the NOT TLS SNI Route.
+Tip:: If there are domains inside `*.example.com` that should be routed to a different upstream, just create an additional `SNI Matcher` for them.
+It will automatically match before the `not SNI Matcher` - compare to the `Layer4 Routing Precedence`.

 ======================